RoseMcNally/SustainableSentiment/README.md

 The `filter_full_data.py` file runs the successful BERTweet model on the full tweet dataset.

-## Sustainable Action vs Sentiment
+## Sustainable Behaviour vs Sentiment

 The `sentiment_analysis.py` file runs the BERTweet-based sentiment model from [pysentimiento](https://github.com/pysentimiento/pysentimiento) on the full dataset.

 The `correlation_raw.py` file plots the raw sustainability indices and sentiment data, and finds the correlation between the two.
-It also scans from a lag of -24 months to +24 months and finds the maximum correlation.
+It also scans from a lag of -12 months to +12 months and finds the maximum correlation.

 The `correlation_smooth.py` file smoothes the sustainability indices and sentiment data, plots them and finds the correlation and lag.